-Joy knows the importance of community – as a young adult she set out alone after dropping out of school at the University of Vermont.
-She headed west and California was her destination when unexpected car trouble landed her in Tucson, Arizona.
+Joy knows the importance of community – as a young adult after studying plant and soil science for 2 years at the University of Vermont, she set out alone to head west.
+Southern California was her destination when unexpected car trouble landed her in Tucson, Arizona.
 Serendipitously, she ended up finishing school at the University of Arizona with a degree in landscape architecture and ultimately started a successful and thriving consulting business.
 She met her husband Rob and made the move out to San Diego in 2008 part-time and then full-time in 2012 and has been a dedicated and passionate District 3 COMMUNITY LEADER ever since.

 Joy believes the District 3 community deserves proven leadership, SUCCESSFUL SOLUTIONS and effective policies to solve our most pressing needs.
 As your Councilmember, Joy will continue bringing her decades of experience protecting natural land, and passion for public service to her work every day and will focus on fostering our great QUALITY OF LIFE here in Encinitas.
 Joy is the right person at the right time for our city.
 She cares for our families, our seniors, our workers and our residents.

 Joy believes in strong family values and civic volunteerism.

 Her family values are strong.
 She is the mother of 2 and step-mother of 3, grandmother of 4, a wife to Rob, and daughter to her 90 year old father Bryce.
 She lives every day of her life with a public servant’s heart.

 With her granddaughter painting a part of the "Cardiff Strong" art project.